davidolesch/ParseDataViz/README.md

 # Using

 After installing you will have a new CloudFunction to play with.
 You can run this CloudFunction on all the Parse platforms.
-In Javascript it looks like:
+In Javascript, if `Photo` is the name of your Parse class, it looks like:

 ```
 Parse.Cloud.run('topDistinctValues', {"className": "Photo", "numberOfDays": "7"}, {